The challenge of expensive living

 Agriculture between infusion and self-sufficiency

-Sugar cane is one of the island's main resources (nearly 2 million tonnes per year, 2,800 farms and 14,000 jobs linked to the cane, sugar, rum and energy production sectors).
+Sugar cane is one of the island's main resources (nearly 2 million tonnes a year, 2,800 farms and 14,000 jobs linked to the cane, sugar, rum and energy production sectors).
 The sector accounts for 50% of food exports, i.e. a third of Reunion's total exports.
 The island is Europe's leading producer.
 But much more than that, with 58% of cultivated land, sugar cane has shaped Réunion's personality, shaped its landscapes and played a key role in the island's history and culture.
-However, sugar quotas, which favored sugar production in the French overseas departments, came to an end in 2017, and this very costly sector now survives only thanks to state aid.
+However, sugar quotas, which favored sugar production in the French overseas departments, came to an end in 2017, and this very costly sector now survives only thanks to state subsidies.
 Conversely, the development of the domestic agri-food market is one of the island's greatest economic success stories.
 The livestock sector produces pigs, cows and poultry, which has preserved jobs in the Hauts, supporting some 4,000 families.
 Other agricultural production reduces dependence on imports.
 Reunion benefits from a multiplicity of microclimates (given the island's tropical latitude and mountainous terrain), making it one of the most diversified agricultural regions in the world in such a small area.
 The land is ideal for growing pineapples, vanilla and sugar cane, as well as potatoes, lentils and dairy cattle.
 Did you know that wine, cheese and even foie gras are produced in the tropics?
 As a result, local production covers 70% of the domestic market for fresh local produce (fruit, vegetables and animal products).
 Reunion's agriculture is also the second largest source of renewable energy, after hydroelectric power, thanks to the bagasse produced from sugar cane.